Policies for entrance scholarships, awards, and medals

 - It is expected that students applying for bursaries will already have applied and been approved for government student loan and grant funding from their province of residence.
 Students who have not applied for student loan and grant funding will be asked to explain why they have not done so.

-- Demonstrated financial need shall be determined using a standardized institutional formula set by the Registrar, which follows historical Canada Student Loan Program parameters, and measures student (and where appropriate family) income, savings, and assets against mandatory educational costs and a moderate standard of living (MSOL).
-Individual faculty bursary programs may use a modified standard need assessment formula.
+- Demonstrated financial need shall be determined only by using a standardized institutional formula set by the Registrar, which follows historical Canada Student Loan Program parameters, and measures student (and where appropriate family) income, savings, and assets against mandatory educational costs and a moderate standard of living (MSOL).
+Approval for government student loan funding is no longer considered a demonstration of financial need.
+Some individual faculty bursary programs may use a modified standard need assessment formula.

 - Academic program applicants: Unless a bursary specifies otherwise, must have already completed a full-time semester at TRU and attained a minimum 2.00 Undergraduate Current GPA and Cumulative GPA in their most recent semester of full-time study.
 In extenuating circumstances as determined by Student Awards, applicants may be allowed to qualify with either a minimum Current OR Cumulative GPA of 2.00 only, and may be considered in their first semester using an equivalent standing in their most recent study elsewhere.